Abdelrhmansersawy/Competitive-Programming/MenofiaCPC/Phase2 Training/introduction in DFS/README.md

 #### What 's mean by DAG ?
  directed acyclic graph (DAG) is a directed graph with no directed cycles.
  ![Directed_acyclic_graph svg](https://user-images.githubusercontent.com/65075626/231617659-4aed372e-9455-48c2-b334-625a870be8bb.png)
-#### Topolgical Sorting :is a linear ordering of vertices such that for every directed edge u v, vertex u comes before v in the ordering.
+#### Topolgical Sorting :
+is a linear ordering of vertices such that for every directed edge u v, vertex u comes before v in the ordering.
 - Note: Topological Sorting for a graph is not possible if the graph is not a DAG.
  ![algo](https://user-images.githubusercontent.com/65075626/231617727-6682681e-d122-46dd-bae8-dc0346bce41e.gif)
 ##### Coding using DFS